 Finally, I cut into the perfect white chocolate peppermint blondies.
 Not too cakey, doughy, or hard.
 It wasn’t too minty or too bland.
 Just like Goldilocks, the third batch was just right.

-Blondies from scratch always sounded like an easy thing.
+Blondies from scratch always sound like an easy thing.
 But for some reason, the perfect blondie eluded me for years.

 Now, I know there are as many opinions on blondie/brownie texture as there are recipes out there.
 Some like them fudgy and soft, some like them cakey and light.